layer-3/clearsync/docs/YIP/YIP-0010-state-machine-framework.md

 **Transition** - is a function that maps a state and an input symbol to the next state.

-**Initiat states** - is a set of states that the automaton can be in before any input.
+**Initial states** - is a set of states that the automaton can be in before any input.

 **Final states** - is a set of states that the automaton can be in after the input is processed.